 Also falling under the umbrella of personal care is personal trainer/instructor.
 This type of career would allow a person to work with clients one-on-one or as a group.
 Personal trainers can pick a specific type of activity to teach, including yoga, Pilates, or aerobics.

-Examples of online trade schools include Kaplan University, ITT Technical Institute, and University of Phoenix.
+Examples of online trade schools include Purdue University Global, ITT Technical Institute, and University of Phoenix.
 Whether you’re ready to start your career or want to go back to school to switch careers, online trade schools are a great option to let you learn on your schedule while you keep your day job.
 Before you select a school, make sure it is accredited.
 Accredited schools typically have more financial aid options available to students, and are held to particular standards, so when you graduate, you’re more likely to land the job you want.